SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 #### Request

 - Request: POST /{collection}/{id}/transfers
-- Request message: Optional Transfer request
+- Request message: None
-- Response message: Transfer response.
+- Response message: Status

 To start a new object transfer process, the client MUST use the HTTP POST method for a unique resource to create a new transfer resource object, not all EPP objects support the Transfer command as described in [@!RFC5730, section 3.2.4], [@!RFC5731, section 3.2.4] and [@!RFC5733, section 3.2.4].

-If the EPP request is successful, then the server MUST return HTTP status code 200 (OK)).
-The client MAY choose to send an empty HTTP message body when the object is not linked to authorization information associated with a contact object.
-The server MUST also include the Location header in the HTTP response.
+If the EPP request is successful, then the server MUST return HTTP status code 200 (OK) and include the Location header.

-Example request not using using object authorization:
+Example request not using object authorization:

 ```
 C: POST /repp/v1/domains/example.nl/transfers HTTP/2